 While Western markets predominantly rely on digital wallet proxies like Apple Pay and Google Pay, emerging economies such as India, Brazil, and China are spearheading the growth of A2A payments through the adoption of open banking, instantaneous transactions, and robust merchant support.
 This trend is driven by the promise of faster, cheaper, and more secure transactions, appealing to consumers and businesses alike.

 The evolution of instant payments and the support of merchants are catalysts propelling A2A payments' popularity.
-Instantaneous transactions align with the modern consumer's demand for immediacy, while merchant support amplifies their adoption, the problems occur when bank digital transformation fails or when their infrastructure might be less developed.
+Instantaneous transactions align with the modern consumer's demand for immediacy, while merchant support amplifies their adoption, the problems occur when bank digital transformation fails or when their infrastructure is less developed.

 Growing availability of real-time payment rails: The launch of the Federal Reserve's FedNow instant payments service and the Real Time Payments network of The Clearing House will contribute to the growth of account-to-account (A2A) payments.